ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 >
 > — [§7.21.2 Streams ¶3, N2731 Working Draft ISO/IEC 9899:202x, October 2021](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2731.pdf)

 It has "transparently" right in the wording, assuredly that's enough.
 But, the only hard requirement is that data read from a binary stream must compare equal to the data written earlier to the stream, under the same implementation.
 Remember that `fputc` returns the "character that was written", so if a change happens *just before the write* (after the conversion to `unsigned char`), well.
 As long as you define "character" to mean whatever you want to here, that's just the way you can get the behavior in.
-Which, honestly, is deeply concern.
-Because there is no explicit mandate for this code snippet:
+Which, honestly, is deeply concerning.
+There is no explicit mandate for this code snippet:

 ```cpp
 #include <stdio.h>